AndreRatzenberger/infinite-loop/README.md

 # infinite-loop

-Content repository for the 'infinite-loop' blog
+Content repository for the [infinite-loop](https://publish.obsidian.md/infinite-loop) blog

 ## How to get started for python illiterates